 Planning a schedule that works for your lifestyle is critical to student success.
 Use the tool below to plan your schedule for this semester.

-The college expects fall course offerings to fit into five types.
+Fall course offerings fit into five types.

 - ON - Online: Traditional, asynchronous online courses.